 Obviously, there are a ton of different career opportunities for CPAs and accountants.
-The good thing is that you don’t have to choose one.
+Fortunately, the good thing is that you don’t have to choose one.
 Many accounting jobs or CPA duties overlap from one career to the next.
-This is great because it means you won’t be stuck in one career path your entire career.
-You’ll be qualified to many different things can change at almost anytime.
+Ultimately, this is great because it means you won’t be stuck in one career path your entire career.
+You’ll be qualified for many different things can change at almost anytime.

 To determine what type of accountant you should be, ask yourself what type of career path you’d like to tread.

 If you’d prefer to deal with a variety of work environments and situations, public accounting may be right for you.